 For measurements to be taken, catch will need to be positioned by the crew on one or more calibrated areas.
-A calibrated area is an area of known size, such as a hatch or area of the deck, that can be defined in the EMS analysis software (see example in Figure 1 below).
+A calibrated area is an area of known size, such as a hatch or area of the deck, that can be defined in the EMS analysis software (see example Figure 1).